-- Applied in a standardized manner by Web Communications staff.
+- Applied in a standardized manner by University Communications & Marketing staff.

 A great many of the technical issues associated with proper website design is implemented as part of the Content Management System, and thus will not be at the discretion of the content manager.
 These include:

 - Most aspects of layout format and elements